nabeel-io/Transaction_Fraud_Detection/EDA/README.md

 *We implement logistic regression as our baseline model to understand how training and testing data behaves.
 After implementing the LR regression model we conclude that our model overfits the data and poorly performs on the testing data set.
-Now taking a cue from this model we will implement  more complex models to check if they improve on the test set*
+Now taking a cue from this model we will implement  more complex models to check if they improve onthe  test set*

 ```python